How an agency responds to an Ombudsman investigation

 Monitoring and compliance

-The Ombudsman will monitor compliance with recommendations that have been accepted by agencies and entities.
-You may be asked to provide evidence that your agency (and entity if applicable) has implemented the recommendations.
+We monitor an agency’s (or entity’s) compliance with recommendations they accept.
+You may be asked to provide evidence that your agency (or entity) has implemented the recommendations.